Single-Minute Exchange of Dies (SMED)

 Advanced SMED Strategies

 Once you have the basic SMED principles in place, advanced strategies can take it to the next level.
+Advanced SMED strategies are specifically designed to optimize equipment changeovers and focus on reducing equipment changeover times even further.
+Smed implementation is a strategic approach within Lean manufacturing aimed at minimizing changeover times to improve operational efficiency.
 These include:

 - Technology: Automation and digital tools like sensors and software can monitor setup times and identify internal and external weaknesses.
 Predictive analytics can help predict delays and schedule accordingly.